Strawberry Grand Marnier Frozen Soufflés

 Yield: 4 soufflés

-Clean and cap the berries and puree them.
-In a small bowl, sprinkle the gelatin over the water and let sit to soften.
+Clean and hull berries and puree them.
+In a small bowl, sprinkle gelatin over the water and let sit to soften.

-In a double boiler over simmering water, combine the egg yolks, the rest of the sugar, the Grand Marnier and orange zest with a wire whip and stir constantly until lightly thickened.
-Remove from the heat and stir in the softened gelatin until dissolved.
-Fold the egg whites into the egg yolk mixture until incorporated.
-Fold in the cream and the pureed strawberries.
+In a double boiler over simmering water, combine yolks, remaining sugar, Grand Marnier and orange zest with a whisk and stir constantly until lightly thickened.
+Remove from the heat and stir in softened gelatin until dissolved.
+Fold egg whites into egg yolk mixture just until incorporated.
+Fold in cream and pureed strawberries.

 To prepare the individual soufflé dishes

-Cut 4 strips of aluminum foil into 6x12-inch pieces.
-Fold each in half to make 3x12-inch strips.
+Cut 4 strips of aluminum foil into 6- by 12-inch pieces.
+Fold each in half to make 3- by 12-inch strips.
 This is your "collar."
 Wrap a collar around each of 4 ramekins and secure with tape.
 Alternately you may form a larger collar for a 3-quart soufflé dish.
 The collar should stand about 1 1/2 inches above the top of the dish.

 Spoon or pour the mixture into the ramekins or soufflé dish to within about 1/2 inch of the top of the collar.
 Freeze for at least 2 hours to overnight.